Andynoid/BECE-report/Report.md

 Other than seeking a normative ground for stakeholder theory, John D. Bishop compared shareholder theory directly with other normative theory **(8)**.
 This idea can help to answer the next question: wether the stakeholder theory can help us explain our "moral intuition" in the context of business ethics.

 In Bishop's work, three normative theory including stakeholder theory was compared and a framework for assessment was proposed.
 The framework contains seven parts: values, grounds, decision principle, agents, scope, context and structures.
 For an adequate normative theory, it should have clear definition for all seven parts.
-Based on